Queensland-Smithsonian Fellowships frequently asked questions

 Who signs the declaration page?

 The Financial Incentive Agreement Terms and Conditions declaration page must be signed by the nominated Fellow and the authorised representative from the Applicant Organisation.
-The submission processes for state and non-state schools are:
+The submission processes for the declaration page is outlined below:

 - Print the declaration page.